Trump defend Obama? 'I don't think so!'

 McCain eventually had to confront the issue at an October campaign rally where a woman called Obama an Arab.
 He stopped her and called Obama a decent family man.

-In Des Moines, Trump referred to the incident, saying “McCain just ripped that microphone from that woman’s hands...
-I thought it was a little harsh.”

-David Axelrod, former White House adviser and Obama campaign strategist, said: “I think a lot of the people who are supporting Donald Trump are the same people who showed up at those Sarah Palin rallies at the end of the 2008 campaign.”
+“I think a lot of the people who are supporting Donald Trump are the same people who showed up at those Sarah Palin rallies at the end of the 2008 campaign,” said David Axelrod, former White House adviser and Obama campaign strategist.

-Far from trying to tamp down the controversy, Trump appeared to reach for more in his tweets Saturday, implying that Christians have suffered under Obama.
+Far from trying to tamp down the controversy, Trump appeared to reach for more in his tweets Saturday morning, implying that Christians have suffered under Obama.

 “Christians need support in our country (and around the world), their religious liberty is at stake!
 Obama has been horrible, I will be great,” Trump said.